Computer cluster: Benefits

 Clusters are primarily designed with performance in mind, but installations are based on many other factors.
 Fault tolerance (the ability of a system to continue operating despite a malfunctioning node) enables scalability, and in high-performance situations, allows for a low frequency of maintenance routines, resource consolidation (e.g., RAID), and centralized management.
 Advantages include enabling data recovery in the event of a disaster and providing parallel data processing and high processing capacity.

 In terms of scalability, clusters provide this in their ability to add nodes horizontally.
 This means that more computers may be added to the cluster, to improve its performance, redundancy and fault tolerance.
 This can be an inexpensive solution for a higher performing cluster compared to scaling up a single node in the cluster.
 This property of computer clusters can allow for larger computational loads to be executed by a larger number of lower performing computers.

 When adding a new node to a cluster, reliability increases because the entire cluster does not need to be taken down.
 A single node can be taken down for maintenance, while the rest of the cluster takes on the load of that individual node.

-If you have a large number of computers clustered together, this lends itself to the use of distributed file systems and RAID, both of which can increase the reliability and speed of a cluster.
+If a large number of computers are clustered together, this lends itself to the use of distributed file systems and RAID, both of which can increase the reliability and speed of a cluster.